P-Chandana/EC351_Algorithms_Virtual_Hackathon/README.md

 Implementation of Real-time applications of Sorting Algorithms in image processing under the guidance of Dr. Uma Sheshadri.

 ##  Image Sorting and Searching
-* Sorting and Searching based on size attribute
+* Based on size attribute
-* Sorting and Searching based on dominant color
+* Based on dominant color
 * Sorting and Searching cats according to their ages